2019 Humanities Without Walls PreDoctoral

 - Two letters of recommendation.
 One letter should be from the applicant’s primary adviser/dissertation chair; both should emphasize the applicant’s fit for this workshop.

-Purdue may nominate up to four finalists from the applications we receive.
+Purdue may nominate one finalist from the applications we receive.

-Announcement of fellowship awards will be made by the end of January 2018.
+The announcement of fellowship awards will be made by the end of the year.

 2017 Humanities Without Walls Fellow

 College of Liberal Arts graduate student named 2017 Humanities Without Walls PreDoctoral fellowship recipient.